ataharon/ML_Project_Torah_Letters/README.md

 ## Model

 I built a neural network using the keras library.
 Specifications of the model can be seen in `Model.py`, and functions for prediction in `Predict.py`.
+The model contains a flattening layer to transform the image pixels to a single dimension, a rescaling layer to normalize the values, a hidden dense layer, and a final layer of 27 neurons corresponding to the 27 possible classes.
+The class label is chosen based on the neuron with the highest activation.

-The model was evaluated in `Model_Metrics.ipynb` based on accuracy, illustrated by a confusion matrix.
+The model was evaluated in `Model_Metrics.ipynb` based on keras's built in accuracy metric, and the outcome is illustrated by a confusion matrix.

 ## Product